Regardless of the weather, ornamental grasses are your garden problem solvers.

 - Don’t have to mow it!

 Nature plants grasses where ever they can grab a strong hold.
 Gardeners might want to exercise a little more planning so that the selected grasses compliment the garden.
 Consider the following uses to spark interest in your garden:

 - Background planting

 - Living screen planting

 - Containers and tubs

-Perennial grasses do not need to be cut down before winter.
-In fact, they are attractive when left standing and the foliage helps to insulate the crown of the plant.
+Perennial grasses do not need cut down before winter.
+They are attractive when left standing, and the foliage helps to insulate the crown of the plant.
 Cut back the foliage to about 4-6 inches in the spring before growth resumes.